openid/oid4vc-haip-sd-jwt-vc/draft-high-assurance-profile-oid4vc-sd-jwt-vc.md

 * For Grant Type `authorization_code`, the Issuer MUST include a scope value in order to allow the Wallet to identify the desired credential type.
 The wallet MUST use that value in the `scope` Authorization parameter.
 For Grant Type `urn:ietf:params:oauth:grant-type:pre-authorized_code`, the pre-authorized code is used by the issuer to identify the credential type(s). (pending OID4VCI PR#519)
 * As a way to invoke the Wallet, at least a custom URL scheme `haip://` MUST be supported.
 Implementations MAY support other ways to invoke the wallets as agreed by trust frameworks/ecosystems/jurisdictions, not limited to using other custom URL schemes.

 Note: The Authorization Code flow does not require a Credential Offer from the Issuer to the Wallet.
-However, it is included in the feature set of the Credential Offer because it might be easier to implement with existing libs and on top of existing implementations than the pre-authorized code Grant Tye.
+However, it is included in the feature set of the Credential Offer because it might be easier to implement with existing libraries and on top of existing implementations than the pre-authorized code Grant Type.

+Both sending Credential Offer same-device and cross-device is supported.

 ## Authorization Endpoint